K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-2-4-3'/> 3.2.2.4.3.
 Test Job
 ###### <div id='3-2-2-4-3-1'/> 3.2.2.4.3.1.
 Create Test Job
-1. Click “Add” button from the Job.
+1. Click the “Add” button from the Job.
 ![084-3]
-2. Go to configuration page and select job type as Test then enter the desired quality profile, quality gate, and Job group.
-Select suitable job trigger.
+2. Go to the configuration page and select job type as Test then enter the desired quality profile, quality gate, and Job group.
+Select a suitable job trigger.
 ![085]
-3. Click “Save” button and check the created test job at the pipeline details page.
+3. Click the “Save” button and check the created test job on the pipeline details page.
 ![086]

 ***※	Creating of Test Job can only be done by the administrator and pipeline contributors with creation authority***